July 21, 2023

 Your home's relative humidity should be roughly 30-50%.
 Consider buying an inexpensive hygrometer to keep tabs on your home's humidity levels over the seasons of the year.

 Set your air conditioner's fan to automatic.
 Make sure your HVAC is the right size for your home- not too small OR too large.
 Keep your unit's condensate drainage line to the outside clean and clear of debris.

 Make sure your home is properly vented to keep the moisture out.
 Proper circulation prevents warm, moist air from condensing on cooler surfaces through evaporation.
 Carter recommends these ventilation best practices:

 When you have water damage in your home, the restoration plan will be customized for you depending on the extent of the water damage.
-Pine Ridge technicians consider: category of water, age of the home, materials used, client timing, and client budget.
+Pine Ridge technicians consider the category of water, the age of the home, materials used, client timing, and client budget.
 For example, structural drying equipment might be installed to rapidly remove any remaining water from the building materials.

 Before and during mitigation, they will monitor and document the drying progress to completion.
 An experienced estimator will submit all the necessary paperwork to your insurance company- serving as liaison to your insurance adjuster to ensure you receive the maximum loss settlement.

-The water damage restoration experts at Pine Ridge Cleaning & Restoration is the team to protect your home.
+The water damage restoration experts at Pine Ridge Restoration are the team to protect your home.
 Started in 1989, our company began as a cleaning business with a single truck.
 Over the years, the entire fleet of vehicles evolved to include many types of cleaning services: residential, commercial, industrial, and restoration.
-Their steadfast commitment to provide high quality, comprehensive water damage cleaning and restoration solutions while delivering extraordinary customer service are driven by a family owned and operated approach.
+Their steadfast commitment to providing high-quality, comprehensive water damage cleaning and restoration solutions while delivering extraordinary customer service is driven by a family-owned and operated approach.